Runn-Fast/blog/hasura/draft.md

 > **todo (hard):**
 > - go back to `85ee353`
 > - get stats on response size/duration for a large account (600 people)
-> - also find out how many database requests we were making.
+> - also, find out how many database requests we were making.
 > - craft a SQL query that gets the same data from the database
 > - compare to making the same request with Hasura

-The server be able to send XXXkb of data pretty quickly.
+The server  can send XXXkb of data pretty quickly.
 From our investigation, the trouble lies in assembling the data to send.
 We have XX tables in our PostgreSQL database

-This isn't really that much data, but it is from all over the database.
-The way our Rails GraphQL server resolved queries meant it would make many requests to the database gather the data it needed, some in parallel, other requests in series.

-The server then needed to reshape this data into the proper structure needed by the client.
-Each request is very quick, but with so a
+This isn't that much data, but it is from all over the database.
+The way our Rails GraphQL server resolved queries meant it would make many requests to the database to gather the data it needed, some in parallel, other requests in series.
+It then needs to parse and format this data into the structure requested by the client.

 Our servers run on Heroku, which has a hard limit of 30 seconds to respond to a request.
 If the server takes longer than that, the connection is cut and the request fails.
-Usually, requests should be completed within a second, but on large accounts we started hitting that timeout limit.
+Usually, requests should be completed within a second, but on large accounts, we started hitting that timeout limit.
 This would cause the app to fail to load.

 We found that if we loaded the data directly from the database, bypassing Rails, the data could be fetched in a few milliseconds.
 This told us that there